tuyen-cao/react-final-project/README.md

 ## step 2: improve
 - step-2-1: logger

   using redux middleware, log every action to know:
   - previous state
   - current action
   - next state

 - step 2-2: local storage

   add local-storage to allow saving persistent data, so when we add new todos and refresh the list, the list wont be empty

 - step 2-3: react router - simple

   apply react router, create the index path '/' to map to the todo list

 - step 2-4: react router - filter

   add an option parametter 'filter' to allow view filtered list in different routes:
   - / or /all: all todos
   - /active: only active todos
   - /completed: only completed todos

-## step-3: refactor with best practices
+## step 3: refactor with best practices
   Aplly best practices to refactor the whole application

 # Evaluation

-each trainee will work on different branches and push them to this repo (not before the deadline) using the following pattern: [your-name/[step-name],
+each trainee will work on different branches and push them to this repo (not before the deadline), using the following pattern: [your-name/[step-name],
   - loc-phan/step-1
   - loc-phan/step-2-1